Zuyd University of Applied Sciences

 Zuyd University of Applied Sciences (Zuyd Hogeschool) is a University of Applied Sciences with campuses in Heerlen, Sittard and Maastricht in the southeastern Netherlands.

 The main focus of Zuyd University is on Bachelor programmes, 52 in total, most of them in Dutch.
 There are currently 8 master programmes.

-In the latest edition of the Keuzegids Hoger Onderwijs 2008 ('2008 Higher Education Guide’), Zuyd University takes first place of the 13 larger universities of applied sciences, with an average score of 6.85.
+In the 2008 edition of the Keuzegids Hoger Onderwijs ('Higher Education Guide'), Zuyd University takes first place of the 13 larger universities of applied sciences, with an average score of 6.85.

 Academics

 Zuyd University has the following divisions: